 SEC and Securities-Related Regulatory Investigations

-Representation of a Fortune 50 technology company in a multijurisdictional investigation by the SEC, Department of Justice, and UK Serious Fraud Office concerning the accounting practices of company acquired by our client (investigation ongoing).
+Representation of a Fortune 50 technology company as victim in a multijurisdictional investigation by the SEC, Department of Justice, and UK Serious Fraud Office concerning the accounting practices of company acquired by our client (former CFO of acquired company convicted; further investigation ongoing).

 Representation of an energy company in connection with SEC investigation of accounting practices (no action taken by SEC).